Tencent/omi/README.md

 ## Features

 * Super tiny size, 7 KB (gzip)
-* Good compatibility, omi.js support IE9, omi.lite.js and omi.mustache.js support IE8(please import es5-shim or es5-sham by yourself)
+* Good compatibility, support IE8 (please import es5-shim or es5-sham by yourself)
 * Fully object-oriented component system
 * Support Scoped CSS, reusable components are composed of HTML， Scoped CSS and JS
 * More free updates, each component has a update method, free to choose the right time to update